Scan Old Photos – And How to DIY

 3. DIY with a DSLR Camera

-A high-quality DSLR or mirrorless camera can give you high-resolution, professional quality scans—ideal for archiving or large reprints.
-You could use a simple rig like shown below.
+A DSLR camera can give you high-resolution, professional quality scans—ideal for archiving or large reprints.
+You’ll need a tripod and a source of indirect or diffused light.
 This takes a bit more effort, but offers great results.
-You can even scan negatives this way.
+You can even scan slides and negatives this way.

 The Easy Way to Do It